ruping/TRUP/README.md

 Learn More
 ---
 Cancer cells express many rearranged transcripts posing increased complexity to transcriptome analysis.
 As an unified pipeline, TRUP is designed to sensitively and accurately dissect the complexity of the cancer transcriptome by analyzing RNA-seq data obtained from tumour tissues.
-The current functionalities of TRUP include: 1) identification of fusion transcripts; 2) Gene and isoform expression quantification and 3) Differential Expression analysis.
+The current functionalities of TRUP include: 1) identification of fusion transcripts; 3) RNA-seq quality assesment; 2) Gene-read counting.
+The fusion detection module in TRUP combines split-read/read-pair mapping with regional de-novo assembly to achieve a balance between sensitivity and precision.

 Dependencies
 ---
 +   Samtools.
 +   Bowtie2.
-+   GSNAP (version > 2012-07-20).
++   GSNAP (version > 2012-07-20) or STAR (version 2.4.0)
 +   Velvet (https://github.com/dzerbino/velvet).
 +   Oases (https://github.com/dzerbino/oases).
 +   R libraries: feilds, KernSmooth, lattice, RColorBrewer and R2HTML.